aphased/BingoPartyBot/CONTRIBUTING.md

 `bingoBrewersRules.json`, and `autokickWords.json` (WIP on `banned.json`)
 - `manageData.mjs` to interact with said data (also partially WIP) -->

 - TODO: update this section with some explanations.
-For now, a handy list of files:
+For now, a handy overview list of files:

 <!-- (generated from !`tree -I node_modules` then auto-inserted in Helix) -->